John Olerud: Retirement

 Following the 2005 season, Olerud announced his retirement from baseball on December 6.
 At the time, his 2,239 career hits represented the 143rd-highest total in major league history.
 His career .398 on base percentage ranks 65th, and his 500 doubles are 44th.

 In 2007, Olerud was inducted into the National College Baseball Hall of Fame.
 In 2016, Olerud was named Pac-12 Player of the Century when the conference released its All-Century Baseball team.
+He was named to the Canadian Baseball Hall of Fame in the Class of 2020, although he was not inducted until 2023.
+The collegiate John Olerud Two-Way Player of the Year Award is named after him.

 Personal life

 Olerud became an evangelical Christian in 1990.
 Olerud lives with his wife, Kelly, who was a high school classmate, and their children (one son and one daughter) in the Seattle suburb of Clyde Hill.
 Another daughter, Jordan, died at age 19 in 2020 from complications of a unique chromosomal disorder called tri-some 2p, 5p-.

-Olerud's father, John E. Olerud, M.D., also played baseball at Washington State University.
 Olerud is a cousin of retired MLB player Dale Sveum.

-The collegiate John Olerud Two-Way Player of the Year Award is named after him.

-He was named to the Canadian Baseball Hall of Fame in the Class of 2020.